 The real estate market is all over the place lately.
-But if you need to move to a bigger home or a new state for a job, or you’re looking to downsize, you may not be able to wait for the market to improve.
+But if you need to move or you’re looking to downsize, you may not be able to wait for consistency.

 You want to sell your home now, but to do that, you need the right strategy.
-Fortunately, you don’t have to drop your price to a crazy-low level to make it happen and avoid throwing away your money.
+Fortunately, you don’t have to drop your price to a crazy-low level to make it happen.

-These 15 tips will help you to sell your home fast, even in the current market.
+These 15 tips could help you sell your home fast — and hopefully, boost your bank account — in any market.

 Get expertise behind you